-This article is very useful if you are willing to get a quick overview of possible AWS Lambda use cases.
+This article continues to cover the Serverless articles series and contains a quick overview of possible AWS Lambda use cases.
 Every use-case contains a link to a resource with more information.

 Every time you upload something to the Amazon S3 bucket, it can notify AWS Lambda about that.
 AWS Lambda then can react to the notification event and something meaningful.